Last updated on May 4th, 2019

 21. Big dents on the planet’s surface: craters as large as 260 km in diameter have been seen on Pluto.

 22. Pressure: the pressure on the Earth’s surface is 100,000 times greater than that on Pluto’s.

 23. Naming the planet: Pluto is the only planet named by an 11-year-old English girl — Venetia Burney.
 It was named so in 1930.
 The girl was awarded 5 pounds as a reward for suggesting the name.

-#24.
-Life? as per the data that has been gathered from Pluto, scientists believe that existence of life is not possible on the planet.
+24. Life? as per the data gathered from Pluto, scientists believe that the existence of life is not possible on the planet.

-#26.
-Sunlight: due to the enormous distance between Pluto and the Sun, the sunlight takes almost 5 hours to reach Pluto.
-And it takes 8 minutes and 20 seconds to reach Earth.
+26. Sunlight: due to the enormous distance between Pluto and the Sun, the sunlight takes almost 5 hours to reach Pluto.
+And it (sunlight) takes 8 minutes and 20 seconds to reach Earth.

-#30.
-The absence of Oxygen: no traces of oxygen has been detected on Pluto yet.
+30. The absence of Oxygen: no traces of oxygen have been detected on Pluto yet.